slatedocs/slate/source/includes/api/_shift.md

 ####use_time

-Needed if open ended or all day should do overtime/conflict/availability/timeoff checkinng.
+Needed if open ended or all day should do overtime/conflict/availability/timeoff checking.

 ####include_holds